Acceptable Use Policy (AUP)

 We have a strict policy regarding use/spam on our network, but we do allow use of mailing lists within the constraints of our spam policy.
 However, sending thousands of e-mails off of a given server can impact the performance of the server.
-Therefore we limit the amount of e-mail allowed on our Shared Virtual Servers (including the Bulk Reseller servers) to no more than 1000 e-mails per day and 300 emails per hour, and 30 emails per second.
+Therefore we limit the amount of e-mail allowed on our Shared Virtual Servers (including the Bulk Reseller servers) to no more than 1000 e-mails per day, 300 emails per hour, and 30 emails per second.

 Maximum Email Attachment Size

 The maximum email size (which inclide email content, header, attachment, etc) we allowed in our share hosting mail server is 50MB per email.